By sharing a little, we can help a lot.

 University of Illinois Extension Supplemental Nutrition Assistance Program Education staff and Extension volunteers attend the Arthur Produce Auction during the growing season.
 Growers and auction attendees donate a portion of their produce to help people in their local community, choosing to donate rather than sell at a loss.
 The produce is then distributed to local food pantries, summer child nutrition programs, and local agencies.

 It all adds up.
 At a typical auction, 3,000 pounds of produce is donated.
-Last year, more than 25,000 pounds of produce was donated and distributed.
+So far this year, more than 59,000 pounds of produce was donated and distributed.
 Partners in Produce is a win for both the farmers and the community.

 Here are ways you can help!